- Effective: 2/10/1970

 The Bereavement Leave Policy shall be administered in accordance with the following administrative policy provisions:

 - Employees shall be granted up to eight (8) days absence without pay deduction in the event of the death of a spouse, daughter, son, step-daughter or step-son.
-This would also include any other person residing in the home who may have assumed the role of daughter or son.
+This would also include any other person residing in the home who may have assumed the role of daughter, son, or spouse.

 - Employees shall be granted up to three (3) days absence without pay deduction in the event of the death of the employee's or spouse's parent, step-parent, brother, sister, grandfather, grandmother, grandchild, brother-in-law, sister-in-law, son-in-law, daughter-in-law, or other person residing in the employee's home.
 Verification of family relationship may be requested.